-Your challenge is to create a film that shows what it’s like to “walk in the shoes” of someone experiencing a mental health challenge: It should help others develop compassion for the challenges others may be facing, and show what actions can be taken to help.
+Your challenge is to create a film that shows what it’s like to “walk in the shoes” of someone experiencing a mental health challenge.
+It should help people develop compassion for the challenges that others may be facing, and show what actions can be taken to help.

-Maybe you have a friend or family member that has been through a mental health challenge, maybe you’ve been through something yourself, or maybe this is something that hasn’t come up in your life yet.
+Maybe you have a friend or family member who has been through a mental health challenge, maybe you’ve been through something yourself, or maybe this is something that hasn’t come up in your life yet.
 Whatever your experience has been, you can be a part of starting more conversations about mental health and helping create more supportive communities.
-Visit www.walkinourshoes.org or review these handouts for more information.
+Visit walkinourshoes.org or review this handout for more information.

 Important Information and Links:

-- You must be in middle school to submit a film in this category
+- You must be in middle school to submit a film to this category.

-- Your film must be 60 seconds in length (not including the title slide but including the required end slate).
+- Your film must be 60 seconds in length (including the required end slate, but not including the title slide).

 - Required end slate: Note: End slates have been updated as of August 2022.